griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ```

-If you've set up everything correctly, it will return your session id and state that you're connected!
+If you've set up everything correctly, it will return your session ID and state that you're connected!

 ### Unsuccessful Connection

-It's good to double-check that thing are working correctly by knowingly providing incorrect credentials.
-Quit out of your application, and modify the `.env` file to change the `SHOTGRID_API_KEY` to something like "fake_key".
+It's good to double-check that things are working correctly by knowingly providing incorrect credentials.
+Quit your application, and modify the `.env` file to change the `SHOTGRID_API_KEY` to something like "fake_key".

 ```text title=".env"
 SHOTGRID_API_KEY=fake_key